How to Explore Istanbul Like a Local

 I also thoroughly enjoyed the novelty of the miniature Turkish ravioli, Manti.
 These tiny hand-pressed meat dumplings are served with a dollop of a garlic yogurt and tomato sauce, and you can ask for them boiled or fried for an extra crispy edge.

 Istanbul is a city that likes to stay up pretty late too.
 On my first night we went to a packed-out gig.
 Whilst alcohol in this predominantly-Muslim city is expensive (only compared to everything else), the barman’s free pouring made up for it!
 We also went out in the area of Arnavutköy, famous for its wooden Ottoman mansions, where the buzzy partying spills out onto the street and there’s a friendly village vibe.

 Away from the partying, we also spent a lovely evening dining on the shores of the Bosphorus with a big group of my friend’s pals.
 We had Turkish tapas – same idea as any other tapas, just slightly different food.
 Apparently this social eating is really popular, as is the Raki that came with it.
 Now, I’ve done my time with Sambuca before, and consequently aniseed is not my favourite flavour, but I’ve never before been encouraged to sip it as part of a casual meal!
 They ordered me turnip juice as a chaser, which in itself didn’t taste great but totally neutralises your palette, FYI.

 I know Turkey has had more than its fair share of religious and political upheaval and incidents over the past few years, but it’d be a shame to miss out on all the amazing history and culture Istanbul has to offer for fear’s sake.
-Plus, the Lira is so low right now, you’d have to work hard to blow any budget.
+Plus, it's pretty affordable too, so you’d have to work hard to blow any budget.
 Book and experience it yourself – the Bopshorus sunsets are worth it.